Course Overview

 Scalable Deep Learning: Training, Tuning, and Inference

-Mon Oct 21 Lecture Deep Learning Intro
+Mon Oct 21 Lecture Deep Learning Intro (slides, video)

-Wed Oct 23 Lecture Large-Scale Optimization
+Wed Oct 23 Lecture Large-Scale Optimization (slides, video) HW4 Released

-Fri Oct 25 Recitation Recitation 6: PyTorch Tutorial
+Fri Oct 25 Recitation Recitation 6: PyTorch Tutorial (video) Lab Notebook

-Mon Oct 28 Lecture Optimization for DL
+Mon Oct 28 Lecture Optimization for DL (slides, video)

-Wed Oct 30 Lecture Efficient Finetuning
+Wed Oct 30 Lecture Parallel/Distributed DL (slides, video)

-Fri Nov 1 Recitation Recitation 7: Optimization & Learning Rates
+Fri Nov 1 Recitation Recitation 7: Optimization & Learning Rates (slides, video) Lab Notebook

-Wed Nov 6 Lecture Hyperparameter Tuning
+Wed Nov 6 Lecture Hyperparameter Tuning (slides, video)

-Fri Nov 8 Recitation Recitation 8: TBA
+Fri Nov 8 Recitation Recitation 8: HW5 Techniques and Experimental Design

 Mon Nov 11 Lecture Inference, Model Compression